top of page

 https___specials-images.forbesimg.com_imageserve_5ed6636cdd5d320006caf841_0x0.jpg

-LUCAS GRANHOLM
+LUCAS GRANHOLM (He/Him/His)

 DIVERSITY STATEMENT

-Lighting design is at the forefront of my research, and I take my role as such seriously.
+Lighting design is at the forefront of my research, and I take my role seriously.
 As a Lighting Designer, it is my responsibility to help emphasize the story’s mood and emotion through the medium of light.
 This goes beyond the practice of simply illuminating the stage.
 Early in my career, I was taught that a good lighting design is meant to make the actors look good.
-I take that to heart and keep that ideal at the forefront of my design philosophy.
-Throughout my process, I pay close attention to each individual actor and how my lighting displays the true depth and color of their features and skin tones.
+I take this to heart and keep that ideal at the forefront of my design philosophy.
+Throughout my process, I pay close attention to each individual actor and how my lighting enhances the true depth and color of their features and skin tones.

 Diversity Statement